BabylonJS/Documentation/content/features/featuresDeepDive/babylonViewer.md

 ## Resizing

 Controlling the size of the viewer is one of the most common configuration operation.
 It is rather easy as the viewer in default mode will fill 100% of the width and height of its container.
-So in order to control the viewer, you can simply style its encclosing container.
+So in order to control the viewer, you can simply style its enclosing container.

 <p data-height="400" data-theme-id="light" data-slug-hash="qMBwar" data-default-tab="html,result" data-user="BabylonJS" data-pen-title="Babylon.js Viewer - Resize the viewer" class="codepen">See the Pen <a href="https://codepen.io/BabylonJS/pen/qMBwar/">Babylon.js Viewer - Resize the viewer</a> by Babylon.js (<a href="https://codepen.io/BabylonJS">@BabylonJS</a>) on <a href="https://codepen.io">CodePen</a>.</p>